Filosofische Praktijk Moors

 “Sensitive research addresses some of society’s most pressing social issues and policy questions.
 Although ignoring the ethical issues in sensitive research is not a responsible approach to science, shying away from controversial topics, simply because they are controversial, is also an avoidance of responsibility.”
 Sieber and Stanley (1988:55).

 As a discipline, philosophy asks difficult questions.
 It seeks to understand phenomena in their own right.
 As a phenomenologist, I am fascinated by phenomena that are difficult to talk about, controversial or are considered taboo.
 I seek to obtain and connect ideas from philosophy, sociology, medicine, existential psychology and cultural anthropology.
 Since I started working in a medical hospital, I developed a fascination for the medical realm and what medicine in essence is.
 Academically I gained interest in the phenomenology and philosophy of medicine in 2012, when I read Fredrik Svenaeus' The Hermeneutics of Medicine and the Phenomenology of Health (1999).
 At that time I was deeply immersed in Heidegger's late thought and sought to connect his phenomenology to philosophy of medicine.
 I discovered that phenomenology of medicine is rare and often misunderstood by those in the medical field.
-Currently I am conducting research after non-beneficial treatment in a palliative population with cancer and which existential factors play a role in causing non-beneficial treatment.
-My primary interest is to develop phenomenological and hermeneutic grounds for understanding critical issues in medicine and palliative care with the hope of achieving a comprehensive (existential) approach to end-of-life care.
+It is a topic that calls to be explored.

 Wetenschappelijke publicaties (scientific publications)